 - Repetitive work like typing on the keyboard etc.

-- Medical conditions such as obesity, rheumatoid arthritis, diabetes can be contributing factors.
+- Medical conditions such as obesity, rheumatoid arthritis, and diabetes can be contributing factors.

 - Pregnancy and hypothyroidism can be